ChristianKniep/QNIBIncBlog/iscworkshop.md

 #### Conclusion, Panel Discussion	 (.*)

 The workshop is wrapped up by providing some wiggle room to take questions and provide an outlook (wishlist) how Linux Containers evolve in the foreseeable future.

+### Motivation

+For an idea of what the workshop is going to touch on the following video recording of the host's talk in Lugano provides some guidance:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3gTJj-HuZuo?list=PLfE3_wJGw9KS3PBvqEcDdpiODeDjAs5v8" frameborder="0" allowfullscreen></iframe>

+The issues are talked about from [0:22:30](https://youtu.be/3gTJj-HuZuo?list=PLfE3_wJGw9KS3PBvqEcDdpiODeDjAs5v8&t=1350) on.